muratk5n/thirdwave/en/index.md

 ---

 Un didnt get what he wanted from Trump.
-He was asked to disarm, and which wld cause a reduction of US involvement in the region.
+He was asked to disarm, which wld cause a reduction of US involvement in the region.

 ---